All Episodes

 There's such a double standard.

-There's such hypocrisy, it's ridiculous.
+There's such hypocrisy.

 I think you should be looking out the window for the pigs flying since I paid you a compliment on air.

-You know, I didn't even notice that I'm so now you're going to see it.
+You know, I didn't even notice that until this.

-Yeah, that's we really speak to the everyone in here is happy that I'm speaking for them and saying that.
+Everyone in here is happy that I'm speaking for them and saying that.

-Yeah, Blair does all our web work and Blair is just sitting there.
+Yeah, Blair does all our web work, and Blair is just sitting there.

-But when you need Blair, I mean he's here when we don't need him.
+But when you need Blair, I mean, he's here when we don't need him.

 I don't need you here today.